AmitTzah/exercise_timer_app/README.md

     *   Users can create new workouts or edit existing ones.
     *   Input fields for:
         *   Workout Name.
-        *   List of exercises (each with name and number of sets).
+        *   List of exercises (each with name, number of sets, and optional number of reps).
         *   Set Interval Time (seconds) between sets.
     *   Displays: Calculated total workout duration.
     *   Action: "Save Workout" button.